-Located in north-central Mexico, Aguascalientes is a landlocked state that borders Zacatecas and Jalisco.
-The name comes from the hot water springs that happen in its region.
-Most of the state’s population is of European ancestry—mainly Spanish and French.
-One of the country’s smallest states, Aguascalientes was recognized in 1857 when its region split from Zacatecas.
+In the middle of north-central Mexico, Aguascalientes is a landlocked state that borders Zacatecas and Jalisco.
+The name comes from the hot water springs that are prevalent in its region.
+Most of the state’s population comes from European ancestry—mainly Spanish and French.
+One of the country’s smallest states, Aguascalientes was split from Zacatecas in 1857 and became its own state.

 Aguascalientes has an area of roughly 2,169 square miles and, it is one of the country’s most densely populated states.
-Aguascalientes maintains a population of 1,213,081 people.
-The capital and largest city in the state is also called Aguascalientes.
+Aguascalientes maintains a population of just over 1 million people.
+The capital and largest city in the state is also Aguascalientes.
 The Capitol is the eighteenth most crowded city in the country.
 The state is known for its booming industry as well as its vineyards and wineries.
-Moreover, it is considered one of the most business-friendly places in the world.
+Moreover, it is one of the most business-friendly places in the world.
 Other important cities in Aguascalientes aside from the capital include Asentios and Calvillo.

 Geography and Landscape